In our experience, when a company is deciding on a flooring system to use, it always comes down to Epoxy Resin or Polished Concrete.

-Polished Concrete has become increasingly popular because there are so many new and improved grinding machines and techniques that allow us to create more attractive finishes while resin flooring has a wider variety of colours available and is quicker to put down.
+Polished concrete has become increasingly popular due to the new and improved grinding machines and techniques that allow more attractive finishes to be created, whereas resin flooring has a wider variety of colours available and is quicker to put down.

 These two flooring systems provide many of the same key benefits: they are both highly durable, light-reflective, chemical resistant, easy to clean, and can be anti-static whilst maintaining a shiny and sometimes seamless floor finish that can withstand constant foot traffic or machinery use within any facility.
 Both flooring systems also have impressive life spans, making them a great way for businesses to save costs over time.

 When choosing the flooring system that is best for your space, the key factors that need to be considered are functionality, budget, aesthetics, and the type of finish you want to achieve.

 Polished concrete is created by using grinding machines to achieve a smooth and shiny surface, exposing as much or as little of the natural aggregate within the concrete as you choose.

 The colour in the Polished Concrete is dependent on the mix of aggregates and sands from your local quarry, and this cannot be changed.
 You can add pigment or dye to the concrete mix, but this will only change the shade, not the colour.
 For example, adding black dye will give the concrete a dark grey shade.
 However, Renobuild does not recommend adding these as you cannot guarantee a definitive colour.

 You can also create unique Feature Pieces suitable for every industry with Polished Concrete.